Whilst arbitration is a recognised form of dispute resolution in Luxembourg, litigation is mostly used by domestic parties.

 In the absence of an arbitration agreement, third parties cannot be forced to participate to arbitration proceedings.
 Article 1243 NCCP provides that arbitral decisions may not be invoked against third parties.

-A bankruptcy receiver will be bound by a submission agreement concluded by the bankrupt person before he entered bankruptcy.
+A bankruptcy receiver will be bound by a submission agreement concluded by the bankrupt person before he or she entered bankruptcy.
 The position is not so clear in respect of arbitration clauses.
-Even though we are not aware of any judicial decision which has ruled on this aspect so far, some authors contend that if the contract including the arbitration clause is executed by the receiver, he shall be bound by the arbitration clause.
+Even though we are not aware of any judicial decision which has ruled on this aspect so far, some authors contend that if the contract including the arbitration clause is executed by the receiver, he or she shall be bound by the arbitration clause.

 Several decisions of the Luxembourg courts have confirmed that the arbitration clause may be enforceable against a third party in the event of the assignment of a contract.

-Despite Luxembourg law not having an equivalent of the Chapter IV (A) on 'Interim measures and preliminary orders' of the UNCITRAL Model Law in its law on arbitration, an arbitral tribunal in Luxembourg is still permitted to award such conservatory measures or interim relief that it deems appropriate.
+Despite Luxembourg law not having an equivalent of the Chapter IV (A) on "Interim measures and preliminary orders" of the UNCITRAL Model Law in its law on arbitration, an arbitral tribunal in Luxembourg is still permitted to award such conservatory measures or interim relief that it deems appropriate.

 To do so, an arbitral tribunal will, after a careful assessment of the requested measure, order the appointment of an expert, impose measures to secure evidence, impose a prohibition to dispose of certain goods, etc.

-There are no specific procedural requirements for an arbitral tribunal to deal with a request for conservatory measures or interim relief except, for the usual requirements of equal treatment of the parties and due process.
+There are no specific procedural requirements for an arbitral tribunal to deal with a request for conservatory measures or interim relief, except for the usual requirements of equal treatment of the parties and due process.

 The judge sitting in summary proceedings (juge des référés) may order instruction measures, as well as provisional and conservatory measures.
-He can accordingly (i) grant instruction measures, such as measures aimed at obtaining evidence or preventing the disappearance or destruction of evidence (instruction measures in futurum), or (ii) issue a payment order upon request (référé-provision).
+He or she can accordingly (i) grant instruction measures, such as measures aimed at obtaining evidence or preventing the disappearance or destruction of evidence (instruction measures in futurum), or (ii) issue a payment order upon request (référé-provision).